process-analytics/bpmn-visualization-js/README.md

 ## 🎨 Features

-The `bpmn-visualization` is in early development stage and is subject to change prior to the `1.0.0` release.
+The `bpmn-visualization` is under active development stage.
+We avoid breaking changes as much as possible, but it is subject to change prior to the `1.0.0` release.
+When there is one, it is carefully documented in the related release notes.
+In addition, we keep compatibility for a few minority versions whenever possible.

 Already available features:
 - [Supported BPMN Elements](https://process-analytics.github.io/bpmn-visualization-js/#supported-bpmn-elements).